10 of the Best Short Poems about Birthdays

 Jane Austen, ‘To the Memory of Mrs Lefroy who Died Dec:r 16 – My Birthday’.
 Jane Austen is, of course, best-known for her six full-length novels than for her poems, but she did also write poetry – such as this fine verse commemorating her friend, Anne Lefroy, died on, of all days, Austen’s own birthday, 16 December.

 Christina Rossetti, ‘A Birthday’.
 Love poetry is obviously common enough in English literature, but there are actually few truly great poems about being in love (and being happy).
-‘A Birthday’ is a fine example of a successful poem which celebrates being in love using colourful and majestic imagery.
+‘A Birthday’ is a fine example of a successful poem which celebrates being in love using colourful and majestic imagery, by one of the Victorian era’s greatest poets.

 Sidney Lanier, ‘A Birthday Song: To S. G.’.
 Lanier was a nineteenth-century American poet who fought for the Confederates during the American Civil War.
 Written in 1866, one year after the end of the war, ‘A Birthday Song’ is a touching poem written in triplets (three-line rhyming stanzas) using the rich and lush romantic imagery of vines, roses, and angels to suggest the wisdom gained with age.